ucsd-progsys/liquidhaskell/README.md

 ## A new version of GHC is out.
 How do I support it?

-Typically the first thing you might want to do is to run a "clean" `cabal v2-build` or `stack build` using the latest compiler and "check the damage".
+Typically the first thing you might want to do is to run a "clean" `cabal build` using the latest compiler and "check the damage".
 If you are lucky, everything works out of the box, otherwise compilation might fail with an error, typically because some `ghc` API function has been removed/moved/renamed.
 The way to fix it is to modify the [GHC.API][] shim module and perform any required change, likely by